vague2k/templui/README.md

 # Goilerplate

-Modern UI Components for Go, Templ, Alpine.js, and Tailwind CSS
+Modern UI Components for Go & Templ

 <img src="./assets/img/gopher.svg" alt="Goilerplate Logo" width="200"/>

 ## About

-Goilerplate is a growing library of modern UI components designed specifically for Go and Templ, with Alpine.js for interactivity and Tailwind CSS for styling.
-It aims to bridge the gap between Go's server-side efficiency and modern, interactive front-end experiences.
+Goilerplate is a growing library of modern UI components designed specifically for Go and Templ.
+It leverages Alpine.js for enhanced interactivity and Tailwind CSS for effortless styling.
 Whether you're building a small website or a large web application, Goilerplate provides the tools you need to create sleek, responsive interfaces with ease.

 ## Features